 Throughout the year we usually have special get-togethers that are fun and fundraising for our food pantry.
 We announce them here on our website and on our Facebook page: The Storehouse of Henderson County.

-Each year we have an evening of great food and fun, Poetry for the Pantry.
+For several years, we have enjoyed an evening of great food and fun, Poetry for the Pantry.
 Our largest yearly endeavor is Blessings in Boxes during the Christmas season (see Blessings in Boxes section) A special event you can do on your own is a food drive with your class, church, neighborhood or club.
 Truly a great team builder and something we ALWAYS need is more non-perishable food for the pantry.
 When we have the refrigerated space, we love fresh foods as well! (see our food list on this site)